lamini-ai/lamini-ai.github.io/docs/tuning/memory_tuning.md

 We've also partnered with Meta to create a [notebook](https://github.com/meta-llama/llama-recipes/blob/main/recipes/3p_integrations/lamini/text2sql_memory_tuning/README.md) that shows how to use Memory Tuning to improve a text-to-SQL model from 30% to 95% accuracy.

-Working through the notebook will give you a good sense of how to use Memory Tuning, and you can do it all within the Lamini On-Demand plan.
+Working through the notebook will give you a good sense of how to use Memory Tuning, and you can do it all within Lamini, on-demand or on-prem.

+## What's happening under the hood?

+Memory Tuning works by embedding precise, factual data inside the LLM's memory, through millions of adapters in a mixture of expert adapters.
+This transforms any open foundation model into a Mixture of Memory Experts (MoME, pronounced "mommy") that can recall facts with photographic accuracy, by selectively routing across a team of specialized experts.
+The result is a model that maintains its general reasoning capabilities, while having near-perfect recall of your specific data — to 95% or 99%+ accuracy on tasks that routinely get as low as 0% or 50% on state-of-the-art models like GPT-4 + RAG.

 ## Principles for Memory Tuning